 RAMC members are working hard to ensure that the American public–especially the working class–is fully aware of the benefits, opportunities, and affordability of attending a community college.
 We are working closely in a variety of ways with policymakers and other leaders at the federal, state, and local levels to stress the wealth of opportunities community colleges provide to their students and the benefits our schools provide to local communities.
 Particularly for students from middle-income families, we want emphasize how community colleges can provide critical career opportunities at a cost that is unmatched anywhere else in the higher education sector.

-In Washington, we have worked closely with the White House and Congress on legislation like “The America’s College Promise Act of 2015,” a bill introduced in the House and Senate to provide a federal match of $3 for every $1 invested by the state to waive community college tuition and fees for eligible students before other financial aid is applied; ensure that programs offer academic credits which are fully transferable to four-year institutions in their state, or occupational training that leads to credentials in an in-demand industry; and maintain and encourage state funding for higher education.
-In addition, as outlined above, we are working closely to see that summer Pell is fully-funded, in order to ensure that even more students have the ability to benefit from a community college education.
+In Washington, for example, we have worked closely with the White House and Congress on legislation like “The America’s College Promise Act of 2015,” a bill introduced in the House and Senate to provide a federal match of $3 for every $1 invested by the state to waive community college tuition and fees for eligible students before other financial aid is applied; ensure that programs offer academic credits which are fully transferable to four-year institutions in their state, or occupational training that leads to credentials in an in-demand industry; and maintain and encourage state funding for higher education.

 Legislation like this could have a major impact on an untold number of higher education students.
 Beyond waiting for this bill to be voted into law, RAMC has taken proactive measures to support America’s College Promise, and to see that costs do not serve as a barrier from students attending our community colleges.